6 Common Sump Pump Problems and What to Do About Them

 A good sump pump is a homeowner’s first line of defense against a basement flood, whether caused by a storm or plumbing leak.
 But when a sump pump fails on you, it can make a problem worse or cause flooding itself.

 They are mechanical devices and therefore prone to malfunction, especially over time.
 They need a power source and when that fails, the pump fails.
 And among the many types, brands, and models of sump pump on the market, some are poorly designed and cheaply built.
 Finally, an improper installation can cause a sump pump to under-perform or function ineffectively.

 How do sump pumps fail?

 These are the six most common ways a sump pump will fail on you.

-Sometimes a single sump pump just isn’t enough to handle a wet basement "event".
+Sometimes a single sump pump just isn’t enough to handle a wet basement "event."
 The pump might not be reliable enough or powerful enough to handle the volume of water pouring in, especially during heavy rains.
-The quality of your sump pump matters, too: a cheap, plastic model is more likely to burn out or fail to keep up when it matters most.
+When it comes to keeping your basement dry, the quality of your sump pump matters, too: a cheap, plastic model is more likely to burn out or fail to keep up when it matters most.

 What to Do: Upgrade your sump pump and add a battery backup sump pump.
 In rare cases, you might need more than one sump pump, installed in different corners of the basement.